 Trying to find the right Xbox One headset can be a tricky proposition.
 There are so many options out there, it can be hard to tell what’s actually good, and what’s just—you know—there.

 Sure, finding something good is simpler here than with a Nintendo Switch, but that doesn’t mean there aren’t a number of things to consider.
 Here are the best options we could find, based on our reviews, as well as research into products we haven’t gotten our hands on yet.

-Editor’s note: This list was updated on November 7, 2019 to reflect price changes.
+Editor’s note: This list was updated on December 6, 2019 to reflect price changes.
 Check out our deals page to see if the models here show up.

 What you should know about Xbox One headsets

 Gaming on an Xbox One introduces audio complications typical of any gaming console.
 Here, the primary constraint revolves around connection options.
 The Xbox One features both a number of USB ports, and hardware to support Bluetooth connections, yet it supports neither Bluetooth headsets nor most USB headsets.